microsoft/Olive/docker-images/perf-tuning/README.md

 ## Build and Run the Image Locally

-Alternatively, you can build and run perf-test image locally by following the steps below.
+Alternatively, you can build and run perf-tuning image locally by following the steps below.

 ### 1. Build ONNX Runtime
-To use `perf-test` locally, you must first build `onnxruntime` using `build_perf_test.py` to create builds for different execution providers.
-If you prefer to build `perf-test` with docker, then you need to run `build_perf_test.py` on Linux.
+To use `perf-tuning` locally, you must first build `onnxruntime` using `build_perf_tuning.py` to create builds for different execution providers.
+If you prefer to build `perf-tuning` with docker, then you need to run `build_perf_tuning.py` on Linux.

 #### Prerequisites:
 - Python 3.7+ `sudo apt install python3.7`